burntsouup/JavaScript/2 - Basics.md

       - an `if statement`

-  :warning: if you're unsure, use `console.log(/* code to test */)`.
+  :bulb: if you're unsure, use `console.log(/* code to test */)`.
 If it runs, then the code is an expression, if it doesn't, then the code is a statement (or just invalid code)

 - `NaN` (Not a Number) - a value that is not a valid number